Durham University: Governance

 The chancellor is the ceremonial head of the university and one of the statutory officers.
-The current chancelor is Fiona Hill, who was appointed in November 2022 in succession to Sir Thomas Allen and took office in June 2023.
+The current chancellor is Fiona Hill, who was appointed in November 2022 in succession to Sir Thomas Allen and took office in June 2023.
 The chancellor is appointed by convocation for "a term of up to five years" with "no scope for re-appointment".
 The role of the chancellor is ceremonial, being to confer degrees and to act as an ambassador for the university; the vice-chancellor and warden is the chief executive officer of the university and is appointed by council after consultation with senate.
 As warden, the vice-chancellor is responsible for the 15 maintained colleges of the university.
 Since January 2022 this has been Karen O'Brien, the university's first female vice-chancellor and warden, succeeding Stuart Corbridge who retired in July 2021.
 The other statutory officers of the university are the university secretary and the chief financial officer, while other (non-statutory) officers established by council are the deputy vice-chancellor and provost, the pro-vice-chancellors, the executive deans of the faculties, and the chief operating officer.

-The day-to-day running of the university is in the hands of the University Executive Committee, which is established by the ordinances as a joint committee of council and senate.
+The day-to-day running of the university is in the hands of the university executive committee, which is established by the ordinances as a joint committee of council and senate.
 It supports the vice-chancellor and warden in their statutory responsibility for the performance and strategic direction of the university and is chaired by the vice-chancellor and warden.

 Convocation is the assembly of the university, with the purpose of discussing the latest developments and future plans of the university, receiving the university's annual report, and appointing the chancellor.
 Membership of convocation includes the chancellor, vice-chancellor and warden, deputy vice-chancellor provost, pro-vice-chancellors, the alumni and alumnae of the university, and other officers appointed to convocation by council on the recommendation of senate.
 It meets at least once a year to receive the annual report and further extraordinary meetings can be called if representation is made by a minimum of 50 members or if called by the vice-chancellor and warden.
 Appointment of the chancellor is on the joint nomination of council and senate, and is by majority vote of the members of convocation present and voting.

-The visitor of the university is the Bishop of Durham, or a suffragan bishop if the see of Durham is vacant.
+The visitor of the university is the bishop of Durham, or a suffragan bishop if the see of Durham is vacant.
 The visitor's power is limited to matters internal to the university, where they may settle disputes "relating to the interpretation and application of the university's statues" and "between members of the university in their capacity as members".
 The visitor may also "inspect and regulate members' actions and behaviour in their capacities as members" and "correct abuses and irregularities in the internal regulation of the university".
 Following the Higher Education Act 2004, the visitor has no jurisdiction regarding student complaints or employment disputes between staff and the university.